GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ## Force Authentication

-The Gluu Server supports the SAML force authentication paramter out-of-the-box.
+The Gluu Server supports the SAML force authentication parameter out-of-the-box.
 Including `ForceAuthn=true` in the initial SAML request from the SP signals to the IDP that the user must be reauthenticated, even if they already have a valid session at the server.
 This feature can be used to verify the user's identity prior to granting them access to highly protected resources.

 Upon receiving the SAML request with this flag, the IDP will invalidate its session for the user, then will issue a new OpenID Connect (OIDC) authorization request to oxAuth, including the `prompt=login` parameter.
 This parameter forces oxAuth to invalidate its session as well.
 The user will then follow the full authentication procedure.